taiamiti/microplastic_analysis/README.md

 ## Pipeline

+### 0. Configuration

+Refer to `configs/default_config.yaml` to reproduce all the results.
+This config file defines :
+- data folders to ingest and process data
+- modelling experiments directory
+- fiftyone evaluations directory
+- csv export directory
+- parameters to run the different pipeline components

+For unit testting the pipeline, a specific `configs\test_config.yaml` is defined.

+An example is also provided to run the pipeline for `lot1` under `configs/config_lot1.yaml`

 ### 1. Data preparation

-Step 1 : compute embeddings centers for each filters on dataset lot2 `compute_embeddings_filter_centers_lot2.ipynb`
+#### Step 1 : compute embeddings centers for each filters on dataset lot2

+Use `data_prep/compute_embeddings_filter_centers_lot2.ipynb` in order to save embeddings centers.
 We use `lot2` instead of `lot1` because it is more challenging with some overlap between TRI and NAT

-Step 2 : ingest data using script `ingest_data.py`
+#### Step 2 : ingest data

 - find metadata to rename files : use OCR to read zoom and use exif to read exposition
 - filter to maintain 4 images per acquisition : this is required to infer the type of filter used as this information is not always correct due to manual renaming.
 In order to know which images belong to the same observation, multiple cases are handled.
-Refer to the data naming convention section here.
+Refer to the data naming convention section [here](#Data-naming-convention).
 - infer color based on 4 images using embeddings centers matching
 - filter valid acquisitions : keep only zoom = 500 200 with image size = 1920x1200